makeabledk/code-scanner-android/README.md

 <p align="center">
   <img width="345" height="120" src="https://raw.githubusercontent.com/G00fY2/quickie/gh-pages/media/logo.png">
 </p>
+This repository is forked from https://github.com/G00fY2/quickie.
+This readme has been altered to reflect Makeables fork of the library.

 **quickie** is a Quick Response (QR) Code scanning library for Android that is based on CameraX and ML Kit on-device barcode detection.
 It's an alternative to ZXing based libraries and written in Kotlin. **quickie** features:

 - Easy API for launching the QR scanner and receiving results by using the new Activity Result API
 - Modern design, edge-to-edge scanning view with multilingual user hint
 - Android Jetpack CameraX for communicating with the camera and showing the preview